 Students will witness the shooting of a vehicle with some of the world’s most common military munitions.
 Key compartments will be targeted and penetration issues will be discussed.

 Sport Utility Vehicle (SUV) Familiarization

-Students will be challenged with all of the Advanced Vehicle Control exercises in High-Center of Gravity SUV’s.
+Students will be challenged with all of the Fundamental Vehicle Control exercises in High-Center of Gravity SUV.
 This portion of the training will help them recognize the differences of driver inputs and capabilities of this style of vehicle.

-Fully Armored Vehicle (FAV) Familiarization (Limit of 6 students per class)
+Armored Vehicle (AV) Familiarization (Limit of 6 students per class)

 A limited number of students (6 per class) can become familiar with a Fully Armored Vehicle (FAV).
-Students will be challenged with all of the Advanced Vehicle Control exercises in High-Center of Gravity FAV’s.
+Students will be challenged with all of the Fundamental Vehicle Control exercises in High-Center of Gravity FAV.
 This portion of the training will help them recognize the differences of driver inputs and capabilities of this style of vehicle.